Research

 Acompli sits in the third category — AI-assisted assessment — with a specific architectural choice: every AI output is grounded in your organisational data and verified before it reaches the reviewer.

-The six-stage workflow takes an assessment from template selection through intelligence gathering, answer generation, grounding verification, and DPO approval.
-Approved assessments automatically produce draft RoPA entries, risk register items, and searchable archive records.
+The connected platform workflow takes an assessment from template selection through intelligence gathering, answer generation, grounding verification, and DPO approval.
+Approved assessments produce draft RoPA entries, risk register items, and searchable archive records.

 The platform supports DPIAs, LIAs, TIAs, vendor due diligence, and EU AI Act assessments from a single assessment framework.
 Each completed assessment enriches the knowledge base for subsequent work — the learning flywheel that makes the tenth assessment faster and better-grounded than the first.